elemental-lf/benji/docs/source/configuration.rst

 * type: string
 * one of **awsAccessKeyId** or **awsAccessKeyIdFile** required

 Sets the access key id.
-This option is mutually exclusive to the **awsAccessKeyIdFile** option.
+This option and the **awsAccessKeyIdFile** option are mutually exclusive.

 * name: **awsAccessKeyIdFile**
 * type: string
 * one of **awsAccessKeyId** or **awsAccessKeyIdFile** required

 Sets the access key id from a file.
-This option is mutually exclusive to the **awsAccessKeyId** option.
+This option and the **awsAccessKeyId** option are mutually exclusive.

 * name: **awsSecretAccessKey**
 * type: string
 * one of **awsSecretAccessKey** or **awsSecretAccessKeyFile** required

 Set the access key.
-This option is mutually exclusive to the **awsSecretAccessKeyFile** option.
+This option and the **awsSecretAccessKeyFile** option are mutually exclusive.

 * name: **awsSecretAccessKeyFile**
 * type: string
 * one of **awsSecretAccessKey** or **awsSecretAccessKeyFile** required

-Sets the access key from a file.
-This option is mutually exclusive to the **awsSecretAccessKey** option.
+Sets the access key from a file.This option and the **awsSecretAccessKey** option are mutually exclusive.

 * name: **bucketName**
 * type: string